 • Whether visual elements (buttons, links, text fields, images, etc.) are displayed correctly and function as supposed.

 The design of the User Interface determines not only how clients interact with the application or website, but also the level of experience they receive.
 Therefore, UI testing should be an integral part of QA Engineers work.

 They prevent interface failure by ensuring that all elements work together.
-For better results, our QA Engineers create a checklist of all possible tests to make sure that every case has been covered.
+For better results, our QA Engineers have gathered UI testing best practices and created a checklist of all possible tests to make sure that every case has been covered.

 Typical UI testing checklist encompasses the following activities: